lsst-sqre/sqr-006/index.rst

 ``ltd-keeper`` is a backend microservice that has a database of available documentation versions, a RESTful API so that these documentation versions can be managed and discovered, and finally a set of service workers that maintain the documentation resources.

+The source is available on GitHub at https://github.com/lsst-sqre/ltd-keeper.

 Database schema
 ---------------